RellikDog/lab026/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/faCcebook/create-react-app).
+#Cowsay Call Me!
+Are you lonely?
+Then use this app to have a cow give you a fake person to call.4

+Uses FakerJS npm package to generate names and phone numbers.
+Uses Cowsay-Browser to generate cow

 ## Available Scripts